-The generator is located in a compartment in an exterior compartment behind the rear axle of the motor home.
+The generator is located in a compartment in front of the motor home.
 It is mounted on slides for easy access.
 The slides for the generator must be unlocked before free movement is allowed.
 Prior to starting or stopping the generator, make sure all of the 120 volt appliances are turned off.
 After the generator has started, wait until the transfer switch has connected before turning on any of the appliances.
 The generator can be started from either the remote start switch located on the dash or directly at the generator itself.
 The hour meter installed on the generator calculates the number of running hours of the generator motor.
 This is used for maintenance schedules.

-Electrical Features 7-5
+Electrical Features